 So here are my picks for The Best Online Sources For Images (not in order of preference):

 Search by Creative Commons provides excellent explanations about what Creative Commons licenses are, and offers a way to search throughout the web for images that have them.

-Flickr Creative Commons is another way to find Flickr images offered for use with a Creative Commons license.
-Flickr Storm is search tool for the same photos (be sure to click “Advanced Search” to make sure your results include only those with a CC license) — just perhaps in slightly more engaging way.
+to find Flickr images offered for use with a Creative Commons license (be sure to click “Advanced Search” to make sure your results include only those with a CC license).

 The University of Victoria Teaching Clipart Gallery has three thousand images specifically designed for language-teaching.